Mass spectrometry: Quadrupole mass filter

 A common variation of the transmission quadrupole is the triple quadrupole mass spectrometer.
 The "triple quad" has three consecutive quadrupole stages, the first acting as a mass filter to transmit a particular incoming ion to the second quadrupole, a collision chamber, wherein that ion can be broken into fragments.
 The third quadrupole also acts as a mass filter, to transmit a particular fragment ion to the detector.
-If a quadrupole is made to rapidly and repetitively cycle through a range of mass filter settings, full spectra can be reported.
-Likewise, a triple quad can be made to perform various scan types characteristic of tandem mass spectrometry.
+It is a kind of MS/MS, and so it can perform various scan types characteristic of MS/MS.